 When holding onto a spare property that’s sitting empty, landlords and property owners have many options to turn their space into a source of income.
 The conventional route is to seek out long-term tenants.
 Although with low barriers to start a rental, you as a landlord are implicated for everything from repairs to on-time rent collection.
 Another popular option is to convert the space into a vacation rental through sites like Airbnb, Homeaway and VRBO.
-Here, property owners also become “hosts” who are involved with greeting guests and maintaining a vacation property with frequent turnaround.
+Here, property owners also become “hosts” who are involved with greeting guests and maintaining a vacation property with a frequent turnaround.
 Finally, there are options that take over the whole renting out and furnishing process altogether, like Blueground.

 Deciding between the three options is not so straightforward.
 Factors like your property’s condition, location, and rental value will decide what kind of guest or tenant is best.
 Additionally, your personal skill set and time allocation to being a host vs. landlord vs. simply a property owner will also make a difference.